TREATMENTS

 6. Once testing is finished, the balloon is fully deflated and removed.

-What To Expect After the Test
+What to Expect after the Test

 Once the anorectal manometry test is complete, the doctor will go over the results with you.
 The information collected about how your lower digestive tract responded may help the care provider identify the causes of problems with incontinence or constipation.